 We set out on our second day in Lac La Croix with the goal of visiting Curtain Falls.
 We had heard how beautiful it was and were really excited to check it out.
 We had a few portages and a little paddling to get there from boulder bay so we set off early in the morning.

 We paddled across calm waters and basked in the warm sun.
 When we finally made it to Curtain Falls it was amazing.
-The water was raging out of Crooked lake over the top of the falls pounding its way down into Lac La Croix.
+The water was raging out of Crooked lake over the top of the falls pounding its way down into Iron Lake.
 Mat and Jim did a little fishing in the fast water below the falls while Erin and I did a little swimming at the top of the falls.
 It felt so nice to cool off on such a hot day.
 We found a nice little pool on the edge of the falls that had water boiling into it without the danger of being swept over.
 If you sit in one side it feels like you are sitting in a jacuzzi tub.
 If you ever get the chance to stop by Curtain Falls you won’t be disappointed.

 Music: